 Today a friend asked how we are feeling about our move.
 I can only speak for myself and the rest of the family can chime in on this post or their own, when they are ready.
 We have been in Spain for just 3 1/2 weeks (1 week on vacation, 1 and 1/2 weeks in Almuñecar looking and waiting for a place to live.
 As of tomorrow, we will have been in our apartment for 1 week and we are still getting settled.

 The kids are in school and in a routine in that respect, so that has been helpful.
 We are about a 10-12 min leisurely walk to school and they attend from 9am-2pm.
-Often we pick them up in the car, as Alan and I are usually out running around and racing to get them at 2pm.
-Lars has quite a bit of homework each day, even on the weekends.
+Often we pick them up in the car, as we are usually out running around and racing to get them at 2pm.
+Our son has quite a bit of homework each day, even on the weekends.
 He feels that because the school day is shorter, there is more homework.
 I bet that is true, what a smart kid.
 It takes a couple of hours for him to get through his homework as he needs to translate to English answer in English and then translate the final answer into Spanish in his workbooks.
 This is not required by the school, but all of the translation and use of the dictionary is helping us all with our Spanish vocabulary.
 Hey we know all there is to know about Plant and Animal tissues in Spanish now!

-Anya hasn’t had much homework yet, in 3rd grade, but she seems to love school.
-The school paid for our books, but all of Anya’s needed to be ordered.
+Our daughter hasn’t had much homework yet, in 3rd grade, but she seems to love school.
+The school paid for our books, but all of our daughter’s needed to be ordered.
 We just picked up most of them yesterday, so I am sure homework is soon to come.
 She has made several friends, but of course misses her friends in NC.
 I honestly think she has grown an inch or two since we have been here.
 I have noticed it that past two days.
 She is my little Spanish weed, give her water food and the Mediterranean sun and off she goes.

 The final task we are anxiously awaiting is internet in our apartment.
 We rented a TEP or mobile wifi access point for our 1st month.
 That is soon to run out and there is a limit on the data usage.
 We wanted to order last week when we moved in, but the internet place is “on vacation” Sept 8-20th.
 So they are closed, doors shut and we wait.
 Don’t you love Spain?
-They are open for business in the morning and Alan already has his alarm set (not that he needs it, the kids will get us up to go to school).
-From what we have heard it is about a 2 week wait once you order.
-Knowing that, we went ahead and extended our TEP, so we can continue with light usage of the internet.

 I know all of this sounds very mundane and it is, but then layer on the foreign language and ta da!
 You have far more stress, frustration and energy expended.
 Other than being really excited and pretty tired, we are still loving it here.
 We still have a little to unpack and really be settled.
 Also a few odds and ends to buy to make things a little more comfy for us around the house (bath mats, paper towel holder, etc).
 We explore town little by little and enjoy the local markets.
 It is great fun just feeling the energy of the town.